Carry On Learning

 Contact your instructors via SJC email or look for communication from your instructor.

-Given that face-to-face classes have been suspended for the remainder of the semester, find out how your face-to-face class instructor will be handling your coursework remotely.
+Find out how your face-to-face class instructor will be handling your coursework remotely.

 If you do not have the required technology and access, be proactive in communicating this to your instructor and in finding solutions.